Restored Republic: Trade

 By 1875, Great Britain was Mexico's largest source of manufactured goods, mainly in the field of cotton goods.

 In 1872, the government passed measures for increasing naval patrols to cut down on smuggling.

 Mexico's tariff laws were liberalized in 1872, abolishing all prohibition of specific goods, but maintaining set duties.

 The Restored Republic liberalized the fishing industry in 1872, making it free for all citizens to engage in fishing and other marine industries including pearl diving.
-Mexican vessels were exempt form all taxation.
+Mexican vessels were exempt from all taxation.
 Other regulations were passed to protect the industry and maintain order within it.

 The industrial and agricultural fairs and exhibitions which had begun under the Second Federal Republic of Mexico continued throughout this period, and in 1876, Mexico was invited to join the Centennial Exposition at Philadelphia, where Mexican exhibitors won 73 diplomas and 47 medals.